markjprice/cs10dotnet6/errata.md

 For example, `firstarg second-arg third:arg "fourth arg"`.

 ![Barely visible hyphen in second-arg](images/erratum-page-87b.png)

+## Page 88 - Setting options with arguments

+It would have been clearer if I had explained that `ForegroundColor`, `BackgroundColor` and `CursorSize` are all properties of `Console`, and that we had earlier statically imported the `Console` type so that we can call methods like `WriteLine` and access all its properties without explicitly typing the `Console` class name.

 ## Page 92 - Exercise 2.3 – Practice number sizes and ranges